Rohja/dbus-lockscreen-mqtt/README.md

 A small toy project to publish my lockscreen status (on Ubuntu 24.04) on MQTT to use in Home-Assistant automations.

+I know it's probably not the right way to do it (https://www.freedesktop.org/software/systemd/man/latest/org.freedesktop.login1.html):

+> SetLockedHint() may be used to set the "locked hint" to locked, i.e. information whether the session is locked.
+This is intended to be used by the desktop environment to tell systemd-logind when the session is locked and unlocked.

 ## H-A Config

 ```yaml